11/03/2022Life Sciences Translation

 The IVDR will mean making significant changes to technical documentation and quality management systems, all of which will have a far-reaching impact on the entire supply chain.
 A great deal of this new documentation will need to be perfectly translated into several languages, which is a daunting task for companies that know everything about manufacturing equipment for in vitro fertilisation, egg donation and vitrification, artificial insemination, pre-implantation genetic screening but know nothing about translation, an area where CPSL has extensive experience.

 When translating these types of documents, CPSL uses computer-assisted translation programs combined with glossaries to ensure that the terminology used in your documents is consistent and accurate, with the added advantage that this also keeps costs down.
-Contact our team for more information about how we can take care of your language tasks during the countdown to 26 May 2022.
+Contact our team for more information about how we can take care of your language tasks during the countdown to full implementation.

 IVF is a truly international affair.
 Website “Destination Fertility” has just published a list of the top ten countries to visit for these treatments, and Spain, with its excellent healthcare system, modern facilities and highly trained specialised physicians is a favourite destination for fertility tourists.
 Spain is particularly popular because anyone can be treated, regardless of age, marital status, and sexual orientation, thanks to non-discrimination laws in the healthcare field, unlike other countries, such as Greece, where non-heterosexual couples are not afforded the same consideration.
 Interestingly, France came into line with several other European Countries on 20 June 2021 when the country’s parliament definitively approved a bill that will give same-sex couples and single women the right to access medically assisted fertility treatments.